 If the amount offered by the licensed buyer is acceptable to the policy seller, they can choose to accept the offer and request the required documents for review.

 At this time the licensed buyer generates state-approved life settlement contracting documents.
 These documents are utilized to record the life settlement transaction as well as spell out the agreement between the seller and the purchaser.
 Both parties must sign and notarize the life settlement contracts.

 Once the contracts are executed and all the required accompanying documents have been received, the verification process begins.
 Often completed by a third party like a law firm, this verification agent will check that all the contracting documents have been completed properly.
 They may also check that the policy is in full force and good standing with the insurance company.
 They will verify that the funds for the purchase have been put in an escrow account for the policy seller.

 Subsequently, a request for ownership change will be sent to the insurance carrier.
 This ensures that the owner is changed from the current policyholder to the buyer or the financing entity that the buyer names as owner.

 After the insurance carrier has confirmed that the purchaser is listed as the owner, the escrow agent is instructed to release the funds to the seller.
 The new owner is now responsible for all premiums going forward and the seller has received payment for the transaction.

 This concludes the life settlement transaction.

 What is the Next Step?

-If you wish to find out how much your policy is worth, the next step is to qualify your life settlement by answering a couple simple questions about the policy and the insured’s health status.
+If you wish to find out how much your policy is worth, the next step is to qualify your life settlement at no cost by answering a couple of simple questions about the policy and the insured’s health status.
 If you would rather speak with one of our representatives or have any questions, please contact us at 1-(800) 651-4148.